Internal Audit - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is an Internal Audit
+How is an Internal Audit Used?

 Generally, the role that internal audit plays in corporate governance and in the organizations operations is crucial.
 Note that the 2002 Sarbanes-Oxley Act has legally given the managers the responsibility of ensuring that its financial statements are accurate.
 The internal audit typically reports to senior management.
 These members must be independent of unbiased and internal politics so that they can be able to provide the management with information that is objective.
 The internal audit is usually performed by professionals who are well conversant with the systems, culture, and processes of the business.
 They evaluate the internal controls of a firm, including its accounting and corporate governance processes.
 Some of their typical roles include the following: